 Over the past year we have:

-- Introduced BRighter Working which is about balance.
-Balancing the needs of our colleagues and clients with our own needs to create more flexibility, stretch and autonomy for all our people.
+- Continued to embed our BRighter Working framework which is about balancing how we work.
+It’s about balancing the needs of our colleagues and clients with our own needs to create more flexibility, stretch and autonomy for all our people.

-However, we recognise in order to achieve change, we must ensure that diversity and inclusion is embedded across our entire employee lifecycle; from attraction and recruitment, to pay and equal access to training and opportunities.
+However, we recognise in order to achieve change, we must ensure that inclusion and diversity are embedded across our entire employee lifecycle, from attraction and recruitment, to pay and equal access to training and opportunities.

 Looking forward we will:

-- Address any systemic bias by reviewing our internal policies and processes to ensure they are fair and equitable for all.
-This will include how we recruit, develop, and promote people.
+- Continue to address any systemic bias by reviewing our internal policies and processes to ensure they are fair and equitable for all.
+Given our pay gap is driven by having more men at senior levels where salaries are typically higher, our action plan will specifically include how we recruit and develop people.